MY STORY

 Until I became a mother at the age of 36, my life revolved almost entirely around my work and some deeply ingrained, out-of-whack notion of success.
 I had moved to Barcelona when I was 25 and scraped together the money to found a magazine.
 This turned into a 20-year endeavour that brought me both immeasurable joy and satisfaction and—as could only be the case for a workaholic perfectionist—immeasurable stress and anxiety.

-I left the magazine some 20 years later, when my eldest child was 12.
+I left the magazine when my eldest child was 12.
 I was burned out, sad and relieved.
 I recently read that burnout is not the result of giving too much, but the result of trying to give what you no longer have.
 Wise words.
 By then I had also acquired three powerful birth stories, become a Hypnobirthing practitioner, attended trainings with Michel Odent and Ina May Gaskin, become a regular at the local Zen dojo, embraced neurodiversity and family life and undertaken several mindfulness trainings.
-These teachings and experiences—so different from the mainstream treadmill I had been pounding for so many years—had sown seeds that, although still germinating, held some mysterious promise of a different way to live and be.

 In 2020, my family and I moved to East Sussex in the UK.
 I continued in my studies of mindfulness and became a mindfulness teacher.
-Sea swimming, long walks in the Downs and many new, wonderful friendships hold me as I continue my work in the explorations of childbirth, parenting, mindfulness and what it means to be whole.
 Although my own background means that neurodiversity and self-directed education have often been the focus of my work, I love to work with any parents who recognise that there is a happier, healthier way to live in relationship with their children.
 Using mindfulness, reflection and exploration, I help them move beyond reactive responses and old paradigms that keep everyone in joyless, limiting patterns.
-As they build new capacities for accompanying and holding space for their children in a way that also honours themselves, they open their lives to less stress and conflict, and far more connection and joy.
+As they grow in their capacity to hold space without control or fear, they discover less stress and conflict—and far more connection, joy, and meaningful learning.